The Paris Climate Agreement and Coal: Relevant, but not Definitive

-March, 2013 Article in World Coal Magazine by Energy Edge's Linus Adler: Coal at its Peak?
+March, 2013 Article in World Coal by Energy Edge's Linus Adler: Coal at its Peak?

 January 21, 2013 Energy Edge Partner Nigel Yaxley elected Vice President, EURACOAL

 Jan.
-4, 2013 - Policy Brief: The Doha Climate Negotiations - What Should Energy Companies Know?
+4, 2013 - Policy Briefing: The Doha Climate Negotiations - What Should Energy Companies Know?

 Oct.
-25-26, 2012 - Managing Director Karl Schultz and Linus Adler presentation on unconventonal coal in the EU, EC-Joint Reseach Centre Workshop, Arona, italy
+25-26, 2012 - Managing Director Karl Schultz and Linus Adler presentation on unconventional coal in the EU, EC-Joint Reseach Centre Workshop, Arona, italy